kyma-project/test-infra/development/gcp/cloud-functions/rotateserviceaccount/README.md

 ## Cloud Function deployment

-To deploy the Coud Function follow these steps:
+To deploy the Cloud Function follow these steps:

 1. Run `go mod vendor` inside the `development/gcp/cloud-functions/rotateserviceaccount/` directory.
 2. Create `secret-manager-notifications` Pub/Sub topic if it does not exist.